VerifyTests/Verify/readme.source.md

 The same approach can be used to verify the results and the change to `SampleTest.Simple.verified.txt` is committed to source control along with the change to `ClassBeingTested`.

+### Disable Clipboard

+The clipboard behavior can be disable using the following:

+snippet: DisableClipboard

 ## Received and Verified

  * **All `*.verified.*` files should be committed to source control.**